isomerpages/sndgo-corp/_combating-covid-19/Flow of Verified Information.md

 # COVID-19 Situation Report

-The [COVID-19 Situation Report](https://www.moh.gov.sg/covid-19/testing/situation-report-pdf) presents the key statistics and figures on the pandemic situation in Singapore.
+In line with the transition to DORSCON Green, key COVID-19 statistics will be consolidated on [MOH's website](https://www.moh.gov.sg/covid-19/statistics) and updated on a weekly basis from 13 February 2023, to align with reporting for other endemic infectious diseases in their Weekly Infectious Diseases Bulletin.

 # FluGoWhere